thomaskeck/IMLWorkshop2017-Challenge/README.md

 Finally, we also believe this also represents an excellent playground for people who are relatively new to machine learning.
 For instance, people who have just followed the tutorial can test they newly acquired skills on this data.

+The provided recipes are intentionally very basic, as their main goal is to show how to access the data and provide a quick start for people new to machine learning.

 We hope that you will enjoy this mini challenge!

 <a class="mk-toclify" id="challenge-rules"></a>